-Twin sisters have baby boys on the same day
+Twin Sisters have baby boys on the same day

-ASBURY PARK, N.J. — As fraternal twins, Danielle Grant and Kim Abraham were born one minute apart, wore matching clothes, attended the same schools and both settled in their hometown of Toms River.
+ASHBURY PARK, N.J.
+(Jerry Carino) — As fraternal twins, Danielle Grant and Kim Abraham were born one minute apart, wore matching clothes, attended the same schools and both settled in their hometown of Toms River.

 Now there’s a new, incredible twist in their lifelong bond: the 32-year-olds gave birth to baby boys on the same day, one hospital room apart.